 The education system and training facilities also play an important role in the economic development of a Nation.

-General education and well as Technical Education affects the economic environment.
+General education and well as Technical Education affect the economic environment.

-If the education system stress on self Reliance and coordinate with the business environment, it will be helpful in economic development.
+If the education system stresses self-reliance and coordinates with the business environment, it will be helpful in economic development.